rajgandhi1/threecrate/README.md

 ## Usage

-ThreeCrate is a set of Rust libraries (see list above).
+3DCrate is a set of Rust libraries (see list above).
 Add the components you need to your `Cargo.toml`:

 ```toml
 [dependencies]